ggroce/PartsAndProductControl/README.md

 ## Parts and Product Inventory Control
 A part and product inventory control system for Windows using JavaFX.
 Project was to be created to specific customer requirements, including needed data fields and specific UI construction.
-Uses a locally created SQL database to retain fields and a model-view-controller design pattern.
+Created using a model-view-controller design pattern.
 <br>
 <br>